MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 }
 ```

 The actual flags you get back have the same semantics as they do for an NDIS 6 miniport, so you don't need to make deep changes to the logic.
 The main difference is that you can now query these flags during the power-down sequence.
+See [Power-Down Sequence for an Network Adapter WDF Client Driver](power-down-sequence-for-ndis-wdf-client-driver.md).

-Once you've moved this code around, you can delete your OID handlers for OID_PNP_SET_POWER and OID_PM_PARAMETERS.
+Once you've moved this code around, you can delete your OID handlers for [*OID_PNP_SET_POWER*](https://msdn.microsoft.com/library/windows/hardware/ff569780) and [*OID_PM_PARAMETERS*](https://msdn.microsoft.com/library/windows/hardware/ff569768).

 Because the client is the [power policy owner](../wdf/power-policy-ownership.md) for the NIC's device stack, it can use WDF's built-in power management functionality.
 For example, you might want to add your own idle logic.
 For info, see [Supporting System Wake-Up](../wdf/supporting-system-wake-up.md).